 an opportunity or venture that expects dishonesty as a matter of course.

 Let's take just those three and work out some business boundaries, or plan your escape from trouble, should it arise in your business life.
 These planned responses will help you out when you have only a split second to decide.

-More and more we are hearing on the news of sexual propositions, inuendo, and outright harrassment in highly respected organizations and government offices.
+More and more we are hearing on the news of sexual propositions, innuendo, and outright harassment in highly respected organizations and government offices.
 Sometimes it is the boss approaching employees, but sometimes it is others trying to seduce the business owner.
 You may know of instances that no one else has a whiff of a clue about.